-The agenda marks the first time that state Senate President Thomas V. Mike Miller Jr. (D-Calvert, Prince George’s) and House Speaker Michael E. Busch (D-Anne Arundel) have jointly proposed a legislative business package.
+The agenda marks the first time that state Senate President Thomas V. Mike Miller Jr. (D-Dist.
+27) of Chesapeake Beach and House Speaker Michael E. Busch (D-Dist.
+30) have jointly proposed a legislative business package.

 “I don’t think I have ever seen this level of coordinated effort between two presiding officers in the General Assembly before,” said Mathew Palmer, senior vice president of government affairs for the Maryland Chamber of Commerce.
 “We are very happy and encouraged by this development.”

-Norman Augustine, a former CEO of Lockheed Martin, will chair the commission.
+Norman Augustine, a former CEO of Bethesda defense giant Lockheed Martin, will chair the commission.
 Other members are expected to be announced in the next few weeks, picked from the business community.
 The commission will begin work this session and issue a report in December.

 Business leaders have long discussed that jobs and residents are moving to Virginia and other states because of tax purposes.